 The two teaching methods, followed by the related survey, were conducted in three groups with different profiles in the first year.
 Two of them had an experimental role, integrating historical elements, and the third was a control group.
 Among the experimental groups, group A consisted of students with a similar profile and similar ability to the control group; the other experimental group B consisted of students significantly different from the control group, with a weaker ability in mathematics.
 The latter group studied mathematics in French as a French bilingual group.
 The difference in their math skills is indicated by the average score on the high school admission.
-The data for the groups; most students understood the curriculum, and no students indicated a problem during the homework check of the next lesson.
+The data for the groups are given in Table 1.
+The lessons were held in a good atmosphere in all three groups; most students understood the curriculum, and no students indicated a problem during the homework check of the next lesson.

 Experimental Experimental Control

 group A group B group

 Orientation Physics French bilingual Biology-Physics-

-of the group 1 Hysics French Diniguai Chemistry
+of the group 1 Hysics Chemistry

 Number of students 14 13 14

 in the group 14 10 14

-Number of 4 non woolr 2 non woolr 4 non moole
+Number of 4 per week 3 per week A non wools

-lessons in Math 4 per week 3 per week 4 per week
+lessons in Math 4 per week 5 per week 4 per week

 Average points on

 high school Math admission 37.00 31.00 35.56

 (50 points maximum)